Patent litigator with a breadth of technical experience

 Previously, Jay served as general counsel for Texas State Senator Dan Patrick.
 During law school, he also worked as a legislative aide for State Representative Joe Crabb, as a committee clerk for the Texas House of Representatives and as a law clerk for the Texas Attorney General Office of Special Investigations.

-Outside the office, Jay is a dedicated lacrosse, karate, figure skating and choir dad to his three children.
+Outside the office, Jay is a dedicated hockey, karate, cross country, and choir dad to his three children.
 He has also coached his child’s baseball team for the visually impaired.

 Back to Full List